Peto's paradox: Metabolic and cell size considerations

 A 2014 paper in Evolutionary Applications by Maciak and Michalak emphasized what they termed "a largely underappreciated relation of cell size to both metabolism and cell-division rates across species" as key factors underlying the paradox, and concluded that "larger organisms have bigger and slowly dividing cells with lower energy turnover, all significantly reducing the risk of cancer initiation."

 Maciak and Michalak argue that cell size is not uniform across mammalian species, making body size an imperfect proxy for the number of cells in an organism.
 (For example, the volume of an individual red blood cell of an elephant is roughly four times that of one from a common shrew.)
 Furthermore, larger cells divide more slowly than smaller ones, a difference which compounds exponentially over the life-span of the organism.
 Fewer cell divisions means fewer opportunities for cancer mutations, and mathematical models of cancer incidence are highly sensitive to cell-division rates.
-Additionally, larger animals generally have lower basal metabolic rates, following a well-defined inverse logarithmic relationship.
+Additionally, the basal metabolic rates of larger animals are generally lower, following a well-defined inverse logarithmic relationship, which is typically associated with reduced oxidative stress.
 Consequently, their cells will incur less damage over time per unit of body mass.
 Combined, these factors may explain much of the apparent paradox.

 Medical research

 Large animals' apparent ability to suppress cancer across vast numbers of cells has spurred an active medical research field.

-In one experiment, laboratory mice were genetically altered to express "always-on"(always on meaning it doesn't get deactivated by the MDM2 gene) active TP53 tumor antigens, similar to the ones found in elephants.
+In one experiment, laboratory mice were genetically altered to express "always-on" active TP53 tumor antigens ("always on" meaning they do not get deactivated by the MDM2 gene), similar to the ones found in elephants.
 The mutated mice exhibited increased tumor suppression ability, but also showed signs of premature aging.

 Another study placed p53 under normal regulatory control and did not find signs of premature aging.
 It is assumed that under its native promoter p53 does not cause premature aging, unlike constitutively expressed p53.